Dessia-tech/nurbs/docs/surface_generator.rst

 .. code-block:: python
     :linenos:

-    from geomdl import CPGen
+    from nurbs import CPGen
-    from geomdl import BSpline
+    from nurbs import BSpline
-    from geomdl import utilities
+    from nurbs import utilities
-    from geomdl.visualization import VisMPL
+    from nurbs.visualization import VisMPL
     from matplotlib import cm

     # Generate a plane with the dimensions 50x100